Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 Tags:

 When the object of our love and national pride was born is not known for certain.
-Once I read that the publisher and editor of the magazine with the non-poetic name "Our food" M. A. Ignatiev ate it with pleasure at the Hermitage restaurant during the All-Russian exhibition of 1882.
-In those years, master Olivier reigned in the restaurant kitchen.
-Later, in 1894, the first cult appetizer recipe considered authentic was published in the above-mentioned printed publication.
-And he was at that time quite simple and democratic.
+I once read that the publisher and editor of a magazine with the non-poetic name “Our Food,” M. A. Ignatiev, enjoyed eating it at the Hermitage restaurant during the All-Russian Exhibition of 1882.
+In those years, Master Olivier still reigned in the restaurant kitchen.
+Later, in 1894, the first considered reliable recipe for the cult snack was published in the above-mentioned printed publication.
+And for those times it was quite simple and democratic.
 Judge for yourself.
-It contains absolutely ordinary products for that time, which cannot be said about ours.
+It contains completely ordinary products for that time, which cannot be said about ours.

-The original main composition of the pre-revolutionary period.
+The original core composition of the pre-revolutionary period.
 Olivier "old style"

 • Fresh cucumbers.